ayodeji-0/SMA-Crossover-Backtest/README.md

-# SMA-Backtest
+# SMA-Crossover-Backtest

  Backtesting a simple EMA crossover strategy on an indexed crypto portfolio over multiple time frames.
+ Buy when 9 day ema is higher than 21 day and sell otherwise.
- Benchmark Strat is buy and hold index over the same period.
+ Benchmark Strat is simple buy and hold index over the same period.
 See tearsheet document for comparison with benchmark over 2Y timeframe.

 Indexed Portfolio - BTC: 0.5, MSOL: 0.15, ADA: 0.1, AVAX: 0.1, XRP: 0.05